Paradeluxe/Praasper/README.md

 nvidia-smi
 ```

-Results should pop up like this:
+Results should pop up like this (It means that this device supports CUDA up to version 12.9).

 ```bash
 | NVIDIA-SMI 576.80                 Driver Version: 576.80         CUDA Version: 12.9     |
 ```
-It means that this device supports CUDA up to version 12.9.

 **Next**, go to [**NVIDIA CUDA Toolkit**](https://developer.nvidia.com/cuda-toolkit) and download the latest version, or whichever version that fits your system/need.